IBM/security-verify-reactjs-tutorial/README.md

 Ensure that the service is started successfully using the command `oc get pods`.
 Get the route using the command `oc get routes`.
 The application will be accessible using this route.

 ### 7. Access the application

+Access the frontend service route on a browser.
+You can perform the following functionality in the application.

+* Login through Security Verify using the user(s) added in step 2.
+* After login, either you can check user profile or get weather updates.
+* Clicking on `Get Profile`, will fetch the information from the user profile created in Security Verify.
+* Clicking on `Get Weather Updates`, will give the weather information for the provided location.
+* If you try to access the APIs directly without login, it will throw an error as `Unauthorised access`.
+It is because all services perform token introspection.

 ### 8. Monitor application usage